 Harold Hoffman was once considered to be a viable presidential candidate.
 Hoffman was New Jersey’s youngest Governor at 39 years old when he took office.
 He was Governor during the Lindbergh baby kidnapping trial and tried to prove the innocence of Bruno Richard Hauptmann, who was later convicted and executed for the crime.
 The East Brunswick Museum has copies of the transcripts from the Lindbergh baby kidnapping trial, as well as Governor Hoffman’s correspondences during his time in office.
 Harold Hoffman lost the support of his Republican Party after his intervention in the trial and his implementation of a state sales tax.
 Before he died, Hoffman confessed to embezzling $300,000 from the state, to be used for his reelection campaign.
 However, Hoffman remained well liked by many, and thousands attended his funeral.
-He served many roles in his life from WWI officer, bank officer, reporter, mayor of South Amboy, Congressman and Governor of NJ.
+He served many roles in his life from WWI officer, bank executive, reporter, mayor of South Amboy, Congressman and Governor of NJ.

 Harold Hoffman’s parents lived in the Old Bridge Village section of East Brunswick before moving to South Amboy, where he was born.
-Hoffman served as mayor of South Amboy and their high school was named Harold Hoffman High School, in his honor.
+Hoffman served as mayor of South Amboy and their high school was named Harold G. Hoffman High School, in his honor.
 The name still appears on the school though now it serves as the elementary school.
 Although the new high school is simply called South Amboy High School, it’s part of the Hoffman Educational Complex and the school’s mascot is a Governor.

 Among the Hoffman collection is a set of phonograph records that were made from radio broadcasts and some of the speeches that Hoffman made.
 Aside from newspapers, the radio shows were the conduit for mass communication of the day.

 A project of the East Brunswick Museum has been to convert these delicate records to digital audio files.
 This brings them to the public ears for the first time ever.
 They may not have been played since Hoffman’s time.
 He died in 1954.
 There were some 53 individual discs.
 From these, a total of 56 audio files have been created (some were not recoverable).